beartype/beartype/doc/src/api_claw.rst

 *********************

 **Beartype import hooks** enforce type hints across your entire app in two lines of code with *no* runtime overhead.
-Do it for the new guy sobbing quietly in his cubicle.
 This is beartype import hooks in ten seconds. :superscript:`dyslexia notwithstanding`

 .. code-block:: python